casa-de-vops/terraform-code-standards/README.md

   - **Public IP Address:** `pip-sharepoint-prod-westus-001`

   For detailed guidance on constructing Azure naming conventions, refer to the [Azure Cloud Adoption Framework (CAF)](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
+  For standardized abbreviations and further guidance on Terraform resource naming, see the [Recommended abbreviations for Azure resource types](https://github.com/MicrosoftDocs/cloud-adoption-framework/blob/main/docs/ready/azure-best-practices/resource-abbreviations.md).

 #### 2. Terraform Symbolic Naming Conventions

 - **Use consistent naming conventions for Terraform resources, variables, and outputs** to ensure clarity and maintainability across your Terraform configurations.
 Terraform symbolic names should be descriptive yet concise, reflecting the purpose and type of resource they represent.